saundersp/dotfiles/README.md

 ## Installers && post-installers

-These scripts are meant to install/rice a minimal Linux installation from scratch to my liking.
+These scripts are meant to install and rice an Artix or Gentoo Linux installation from scratch to my liking.

-Installers (these also include a minimal installation option):

-- Arch
-- Artix
-- Alpine
-- Gentoo
-- Void

-Post-installers :

-- Debian
-- Fedora
-- OpenSUSE

 ## Custom kernel configs